ryancesutton/ry-rest-blog/src/main/resources/curriculum/i-intro/4-views.md

 ## TODO: Create an endpoint to serve static assets for the blog app

 #### 1. Inside `src/main/java/com.codeup.blogapp`, create a package titled `web`.
- - This package will be responsible for holding all of our controllers.
+ - This package will be responsible for holding all of our com.example.ryrestblog.controllers.

 #### 2. Inside `web`, create a class named `ViewController`.